On the Rankin-Selberg problem in families: Propositions and the proof of Theorem 1.1

 and

-By the Cauchy-Schwarz inequality, the integral in \eqref{thm} is bounded by Therefore, it is sufficient to show that each integral is bounded by $k^{\epsilon}H^{1+\epsilon}$ on average over $f \in S_{k}.$ We treat the contribution of \eqref{1} in Proposition 3.1 and 3.2.
-The proofs of Proposition 3.1 and 3.2 are basically follow from the proof in \cite{GKMR}.
-In Proposition 3.3 we treat the contribution of \eqref{2} by the Petersson trace formula.
-The contribution of \eqref{3} is treated by the pointwise bound of in Proposition 3.4.
+Using the Cauchy-Schwarz inequality, we obtain an upper bound for the integral in \eqref{thm}: Hence, we need to demonstrate that each of the three integrals is bounded by $k^{\epsilon}H^{1+\epsilon}$ on average over $f \in S_{k}.$ We analyze the contribution of equation \eqref{1} in Propositions 3.1 and 3.2 by utilizing the Petersson trace formula alongside the proof presented in \cite{GKMR}.
+Although it is possible to obtain Proposition 3.2 for individual $f$, the range of $H$ is restricted to $\log H < (\log X/4)$.
+In Proposition 3.3, we examine the contribution of equation \eqref{2} by applying the Petersson trace formula.
+In Proposition \ref{RankinProposition35}, we obtain a pointwise bound for using the Lindel\"of-on-average bound to handle the contribution of equation \eqref{3}.